allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Below, we describe one page fragment, included in each page &mdash; the AllegroHeader.

-**Allegro Header** is a service that returns complete HTML/JS/CSS application — so it can be easily included as the varnish ESI tag at the beginning of any webpage.
-Under the hood it collects data from few other services like category service or cart service.
-It integrates search box and it’s responsible for top level messages (cookies policy warning, under maintenance banner).
+**AllegroHeader** is a service that returns a complete, self-contained page fragment along with all needed JS and CSS files — so it can be easily included using the ESI tag at the beginning of any webpage.
+Under the hood it collects data from a few other services like category service or cart service.
+It integrates the search box and it’s responsible for top level messages (cookies policy warning, under maintenance banner).

 ### What has gone wrong?

-Each page fragment comes with its own set of frontend assets: CSS, JS scripts, fonts and images.
+Each page fragment comes with its own set of frontend assets: CSS, JavaScripts, fonts and images.
 At the page level, it sometimes leads to duplications and version conflicts.
 Many page fragments depend implicitly on assets provided by the AllegroHeader.